Quad-City river towns continue to negotiate with Canadian Pacific over the prospect train traffic will triple by 2027

 The $31 billion merger closed in December, setting in motion what could become the first single-line rail company network linking the U.S., Mexico and Canada, pending federal review.
 According to the companies, the biggest traffic increases will be between Sabula, Iowa, and Kansas City, Missouri, adding 14.4 trains per day, from eight to roughly 22 by 2027.

 City officials in Davenport, Bettendorf and LeClaire, which each has riverfront amenities and public infrastructure, submitted concerns to Canadian Pacific and a federal review panel.
-They say increased rail traffic and lengthened trains would delay live-saving emergency vehicles from crossing the tracks, hamper access to public amenities, and significantly increase noise and safety risk for residents and businesses along the riverfront.
+They say increased rail traffic could delay live-saving emergency vehicles from crossing the tracks, hamper access to public amenities, and significantly increase noise and safety risk for residents and businesses along the riverfront.

 People are also reading…